-In 2019, we introduced a goal to eliminate 75% of single-use plastic packaging by 2025, compared to 2018.1 These efforts help to advance the circular economy.
+In 2019, we introduced a goal to eliminate 75% of single use plastic packaging by 2025, compared to 2018.1 These efforts help to advance the circular economy.
 We continue to roll out easily recyclable, fiber-based packaging cushions created from recycled content.
-In 2021, we used approximately 19,000 tonnes of fiber-based packaging cushions, which typically contain 100% recycled content, to ship HP notebook, desktop, and display units.
+In 2022, we reached a 55% reduction in single-use plastic packaging, moving from an average of 221 grams of plastic/unit in 2018 to 99 grams/unit in 2022.

 Since 2016, HP brand paper has been derived from recycled or certified sources, and since 2020 this has also been the case for paper-based packaging for home and office printers and supplies, PCs, and displays.2 In 2021, the amount of Forest Stewardship Council® (FSC®)-certified fiber in HP brand paper continued to exceed 55%, by weight.

 The HP Sustainable Forests Collaborative, launched in 2019, is driving progress toward our 2030 goal to counteract deforestation for non-HP paper used in our printing products and print services.
 This commitment builds upon our ambition for HP Consumer Printing worldwide to be forest positive by 2025.3 This is part of our plan to scale up investment in forest restoration, protection, and other initiatives under the HP Sustainable Forests Collaborative.